-On guard, glancing back.
+71. REIBEN On guard, glancing back.
 Pissed off.

-Goddamn it...Goddamn it...Goddamn it...

-Freaked out.
+REIBEN Goddamn it ...
+Goddamn it ...
+Goddamn it...
+UPHAM Freaked out.
 Trying to keep his eyes on the perimeter.
 Can't.

-Watching.

-Gives Wade the second shot.

-Feels the effects of the first shot.
+JACKSON Watching.
+MILLER Gives Wade the second shot.
+WADE Feels the effects of the first shot.
 He sees Upham and manages a pained smile.
 WADE LOCKS EYES WITH MILLER.
 Looking at him without blame, without forgiveness.
 Drifts with the morphine.
-Then:

-WADE DIES

-ALL ARE FROZEN IN PLACE

-UPHAM begins to weep.

-REIBEN furiously mutters:

-Goddamn it...Goddamn it...Goddamn it...
+Then: WADE DIES ALL ARE FROZEN IN PLACE UPHAM begins to weep.
+REIBEN furiously mutters: REIBEN Goddamn it...Goddamn it...Goddamn it...
+MILLER Is silent.

-Is silent.
 Motionless.
 He gently closes Wade's eyes.
-His hand quivers slightly as he unclips one of Wades dogtags.
+His hand quivers slightly as he unclips one Wades dogtags.
 He fumbles and drops it.
 Sarge notices.
 Miller stares at his hand and steadies it before the men see.
 He picks up the dogtag and pockets it.
 Then Miller carefully re-packs the un-used morphine and sulfa, rises and picks up his Thompson.